Rule of three (writing): Comedy

 In comedy, the rule of three is also called a comic triple and is one of the many comedic devices regularly used by humorists, writers, and comedians.
 The third element of the triple is often used to create an effect of surprise with the audience, and is frequently the punch line of the joke itself.
 For instance, jokes might feature three stereotyped individuals—such as an Englishman, an Irishman and a Scotsman; or a blonde, a brunette, and a redhead—where the surprise or punch line of the joke comes from the third character.

 The comedic rule of three is often paired with quick timing, ensuring that viewers have less time to catch on to the pattern before the punch line hits.
 As a whole, the comedic rule of threes relies on setting up a pattern of two items and then subverting viewer expectations by breaking that pattern with the third item.
-One particularly notable example comes from The Dick Van Dyke Show – "Can I get you anything?
+One example comes from The Dick Van Dyke Show – "Can I get you anything?
 Cup of coffee?
 Doughnut?
 Toupee?"

 Just like most comedic writing, the rule of threes in comedy relies on building tension to a comedic release.
 In the case of the rule of threes, tension is built with the first two items in the pattern and then released with the final item, which should be the funniest of the three.
 Most triples are short in length, often only two or three sentences, but the rule can also be implemented effectively at longer length as long as base formula is still followed.

+The effectiveness of a pattern of three items has also been noted in the visual arts.
+Cartoonist Art Spiegelman described the rule of three as being key to the work of Nancy creator Ernie Bushmiller, giving the example that "a drawing of three rocks in a background scene was Ernie's way of showing us there were some rocks in the background.
+It was always three.
+Why?
+Because two rocks wouldn't be 'some rocks.'
+Two rocks would be a pair of rocks.
+And four rocks were unacceptable because four rocks would indicate 'some rocks' but it would be one rock more than was necessary to convey the idea of 'some rocks.'"